jldl1n17/Wikipedia/README.md

 GitHub offers plans for both private repositories and free accounts[4] which are commonly used to host open-source software projects.[5]
 As of June 2018, GitHub reports having over 28 million users[6] and 57 million repositories[7] (including 28 million public repositories.[8]), making it the largest host of source code in the world.[9]

-On June 4, 2018, Microsoft acquired GitHub for US$7.5 billion[10]
+On June 4, 2018, Microsoft acquired GitHub for
+# US$7.5 billion